-The convenience fee for cafeteria account deposits will increase to $2.49, which will cover all deposits made within a single transaction.
+The convenience fee for cafeteria account deposits is $2.49, which will cover all deposits made within a single transaction.

 District staff members and parents with an existing MyKids online account will be able to access their new mySchoolBucks account with the same login information.
 They will not be required to re-register on the mySchoolBucks site.
 An email will be automatically sent by the system to each of the parents explaining how to use the system and some of the benefits once their mySchoolBucks account has been created.